MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 # Lab: Developing Views

 #### Scenario
-To construct the user interface of the cities details application, your development team decided to add views.
-You have been asked to create views to render a response to a browser.
+To construct the user interface of a cities web application, your development team decided to add views.
+You have been asked to create the views to render a response to a browser.

 #### Objectives